nagoadvisory/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- closure is used to grab the name as it's outside the functions scope.
+I think.. although name is a parameter

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+- Dans name is always the same, but newRoll is different as it is random between 1-6

 c.
 What is the lexical scope of `newRoll`?
+- the lexical scope is

 ### Task 3 - Stretch Goals